fbpx

 2. Honoring gods, ancestors, and elders

-Many families visit temples during Lunar New Year.
+Many families visit temples during the Lunar New Year.
 They go there to pray for good luck, place food offerings, and burn incense for the gods and ancestors.
-A Vietnamese ritual for Lunar New Year involves burning incense and inviting ancestors to join in with the celebrations.
+A Vietnamese ritual for the Lunar New Year involves burning incense and inviting ancestors to join in with the celebrations.

-3. New clothes
+3. Wearing new clothes

 Wearing new clothes during the Lunar New Year means a new start.
 People tend to choose vibrant colors such as red when buying clothes.
 Red typically symbolizes harmony, good luck, and happiness.
-Keep in mind that you should avoid wearing black or white during the New Year as people usually wear these colors at funerals.
+Keep in mind that you should avoid wearing black or white during the New Year, as people usually wear these colors at funerals.

 In parts of China, it’s bad luck to buy new shoes during the new year.
 This is because, in Cantonese, the word for shoes sounds like sighing, which is too negative for such a happy time.